coderrick/hackmobility2019/README.md

-# Smartcar Demo
+# Getting Started with Smartcar

-This repository includes Smartcar example apps using our [SDKs](https://smartcar.com/docs#sdks):
+This repository includes Smartcar sample apps to help get you started with building on Smartcar!
 - [Node](/node)